 1969: Blood, Sweat & Tears’ third single, “Spinning Wheel,” was released.
 The record later peaked at #2 on the Billboard Hot 100 and #1 on the Adult Contemporary chart, making it the band’s only #1 single.

 1969: Joe Cocker made his debut on the US album charts with his first LP, With a Little Help From My Friends.
-Two months later, the album peaked at #35 on the Billboard pop chart.
+Two months later, it peaked at #35 on the Billboard pop chart.

-1969: The 5th Dimension’s fourth LP The Age of Aquarius entered the Billboard pop chart.
+1969: The 5th Dimension’s fourth studio album, The Age of Aquarius, entered the Billboard pop chart.
 A month later, it became the group’s highest-charting album, peaking at #2 on both the pop and R&B charts.

 1977: Beatlemania, a Broadway musical revue that focused on the music of the Beatles as it related to the events of the 1960s, opened at Winter Garden Theatre in Manhattan.

 1988: The second single from Morrisey’s debut solo album, “Everyday Is Like Sunday,” was released.
-The record went to #9 on the UK chart and has since become one of his best known songs.
+It went to #9 on the UK chart and has since become one of his best known songs.

 1994: The Church released Sometime Anywhere, the group’s ninth studio album and first without founding member Peter Koppes.